 There three basic first steps to improve the moisture levels and health of your skin.

+According to our research, 46% of people say they regularly drink two litres of water a day.
 Drinking enough water is essential for skin hydration.
 Drink 2 litres of water each day, and more if needed.
 Avoid fizzy drinks and caffeinated drinks because they can actually dehydrate you.

 Use a good natural moisturiser designed for dry skin.
 Anything you put on your skin gets absorbed into your body, so avoid synthetic creams with nasty additives or chemicals.